-If you were fit before you had a baby, it's a good bet that you'd like to get in shape again, and then stay that way, after the baby is born.
+If you were fit before you had a baby, it's a good bet that you'd like to get in shape again, and then stay that way even while caring for your baby.
 That's when a good jogging stroller should be on the shopping list.

 Buying a jogging stroller is not as intuitive as it would seem.
 Serious runners or joggers, or those who can afford to have one stroller dedicated to exercise and another stroller for everyday use, should look for a fixed-wheel stroller.
 Experts say these are the best strollers to run or jog with because the fixed wheel gives them stability.
 They also tend to have a multitude of extra safety features as well as adjustable tracking, sturdy frames and a lot of comfort features for parent and child, including good suspension.